2016 Magnanville stabbing: Attack

 Inside the house, at 8:52 p.m., Abballa started a Facebook Live broadcast on his mobile phone while the RAID and BRI police special forces converged on the crime scene and set up an attack plan.
 In his 13-minute-long live broadcast, Abballa claimed his double murder and his allegiance to Abu Mohammad al-Adnani, ISIL's spokesperson, considered as the leader of the November 2015 Paris attacks.
 He called for "attacks on police personnel, journalists, public figures and rappers", citing several public figures.
-He also claimed "we are going to make the Euro a cemetery", referring to the ongoing UEFA Euro 2016 football competition, taking place in France at that time.
-He also mentioned the couple's child, who was still alive, saying "I don't know what I am going to do with him yet".
+He posted that "we are going to make the Euro a cemetery", referring to the ongoing UEFA Euro 2016 football competition, taking place in France at that time.
+The New York Times reported that "Abballa's Facebook post from Monday night made clear that he wanted to terrify and destroy those he deemed 'unbelievers', people he had come to hate.
+He also wanted to encourage other lone wolves to do the same."
+Abballa mentioned the couple's child, who was still alive, saying "I don't know what I am going to do with him yet."
 On the scene, police teams evacuated and locked-down the area around the house.
 The RAID special unit attempted to negotiate with Abballa.
 During these negotiations, Abballa said he was a practicing Muslim, that he was observing Ramadan, and that he swore allegiance three weeks earlier to ISIL leader Abu Bakr Al-Baghdadi.
 He also said he answered a call from Al-Baghdadi to "kill the infidels, at their homes with their families".

 Later in the night, after unsuccessful attempts at negotiating with the suspect, and threats from the suspect to "blow the place up if the police tried to break in", the RAID assault team, along with BRI officers, entered the house around 12:00 a.m. and killed Abballa in a firefight.
-They retrieved the body of the police officer's partner and their three-year-old son, who was alive but in shock.
+They retrieved the body of Jessica Schneider and the dead couple's three-year-old son, who was alive but in shock.